ciaica-anastasia/Optimal-Scheduling/README.md

 - generates a random solution (some kind of work schedule) and then applies the optimization algorithm that will filter out inappropriate solutions

 ###### SA_random
-- another version of random solution
+- older version of random solution

 ###### SA_linear
 - a linear algorithm is applied first, which builds a certain valid solution, which is then fed to the input to the Simulated Annealing algorithm